NormanBrumm/GameDesign/README.md

-# so far:
+# Please dont change or delete anything without either commenting about what you changed/deleted.

-This is in no real order, just ideas that were spewed from my mind
+This is in no real order, just ideas that were spewed from my mind, additions are welcome.

 Terms I might use that you may or may not know the meaning of:
   DR - Damage Resistance